Pac-Man (Atari 2600 video game): Impact and legacy

 Initially, the excitement generated by Pac-Man's home release prompted retail stores to expand their inventory to sell video games.
 Drugstores began stocking video game cartridges, and toy retailers vied for new releases.
-Kmart and J. C. Penney competed against Sears to become the largest vendor of video games.
+Kmart and JCPenney competed against Sears to become the largest vendor of video games.
 The game's release also led to an increase in sales of the Atari 2600 console.

 In retrospect, however, critics often cite Atari's Pac-Man as a major factor in the drop of consumer confidence in the company, which contributed to the video game crash of 1983.
 Bill Loguidice and Matt Barton of Gamasutra stated that the game's poor quality damaged the company's reputation.
 Buchanan commented that it disappointed millions of fans and diminished confidence in Atari's games.
 Former Next Generation editor-in-chief Neil West attributes his longtime skepticism of Atari's quality to the disappointment he had from buying the game as a child.
 Calling the game the top video game disaster, Buchanan credits Pac-Man as a factor to the downfall of Atari and the industry in the 1980s.
 Author Steven Kent also blames the game, along with Atari's E.T. the Extra-Terrestrial, for severely damaging the company's reputation and profitability.
 Montfort and Bogost stated that the game's negative reception seeded mistrust in retailers, which was reinforced by later factors that culminated in the crash.

-On December 7, 1982, Atari owner Warner Communications announced that revenue forecasts for 1982 were cut from a 50 percent increase over 1981 to a 15 percent increase.
-Immediately following the announcement, the company's stock value dropped by around 35 percent—from $54 to $35—amounting to a loss of $1.3 billion in the company's market valuation.
+On December 7, 1982, Atari owner Warner Communications announced that revenue forecasts for 1982 were cut from a 50% increase over 1981 to a 15% increase.
+Immediately following the announcement, the company's stock value dropped by around 35%—from $54 to $35—amounting to a loss of $1.3 billion in the company's market valuation.
 Warner admitted that Pac-Man's good sales despite poor quality made Atari overconfident about E.T. and Raiders of the Lost Ark, which did not sell well.
-In 1983, the company decreased its workforce by 30 percent and lost $356 million.
+In 1983, the company decreased its workforce by 30% and lost $356 million.

 In late 1982, Atari ported Pac-Man to its new console, the Atari 5200.
 This version was a more accurate conversion of the original arcade game and was a launch title for the console, along with eleven other games.

-The port was followed by conversions of Pac-Man's arcade sequels, Ms. Pac-Man and Jr. Pac-Man, for the Atari 2600.
+It was followed by conversions of Pac-Man's arcade sequels, Ms. Pac-Man and Jr. Pac-Man, for the Atari 2600.
 These used 8 KB ROM cartridges instead of Pac-Mans 4 KB and dispensed with two-player games.
-They were better received than Atari's first Pac-Man title and addressed many critics' complaints of Pac-Man.
+They were better received than Atari's first Pac-Man title and addressed many critics' complaints.